Korea University: Post-Independence

-Following independence in 1945, the status of Bosung College was elevated to that of a university comprising three colleges, Political Science and Law, Economics and Commerce, and Liberal Arts.
+Following independence in 1945, Bosung College was elevated to that of a university comprising three colleges, Political Science and Law, Economics and Commerce, and Liberal Arts.
 The goal was to create a major cradle for nurturing talented individuals and cultivating national culture.
 Upon liberation from the fervent longing for independence from Japan, in the year 4279 by the traditional Korean calendar (1946), Bosung Professional School was reorganized and elevated to Korea University.
 Hyun Sang-Yun, the first president, initiated an expansion of the campus by purchasing forest and land.
 In June 1949, Korea University awarded its first bachelor's degree and in September of the same year, the graduate school was established.
 Yu Chin-O, the fourth president, continued to expand Korea University with the establishment of the Division of Science within the College of Liberal Arts, as well as a fourth college, the college of Agriculture.
 After that, Kim Seoung-su, the founder of Korea University, became the Vice President of Government of Korea.
 This influenced the Korea University's development.

 During the Korean War, Korea University temporarily relocated classes to Wondae-dong, Daegu, before returning to Seoul after the armistice.
 The university expanded its academic departments and facilities, including the construction of Geumnanshil and the auditorium.
 In the mid-1950s, academic restructuring occurred, and the university grew to serve over 3,300 students.
-Important research institutes such as the UN Resources Library and the Korean Institute for Translating Classics were founded in the late 1950s.
+Research institutes such as the UN Resources Library and the Korean Institute for Translating Classics were founded in the late 1950s.
 Korea University introduced its official flag, emblem, and badge and revived the Friendship Games against Yonsei University.
 Student life was enhanced with new facilities, and the founder Kim Seoung-su was honored with a statue on campus.